italrr/cr/docs/Lore.md

 Victor used to be a drug addict, that lost his job, and friends.
 Eventually he quit, and put together the Bibi Snakes.
 Victor is slender, but built.

-Victor's best friend was Mona Missa which was murdered by the rival gang Bloodchungs.
+Victor's best friend was Mona Miss which was murdered by the rival gang Bloodchungs.

 Victor's an energetic upbeat person most of the time, but has a huge temper when it comes to work.

-- Mona Missa
+- Mona Miss

 Mona is an ex-drugaddict that met Victor Vetsu in an AA meeting.
 Mona was murdered by the rival gang.